 Toni Ross, known also as a restauranteur, has exhibited her ceramics widely.
-In 2010, her work will be included in an exhibition of American ceramists working in with shino glazes at the Clay Art Center in Port Chester, New York, and two shows on coil built ceramics in Maryland.
+Her work will be included in an upcoming exhibition focused on ceramists working with shino glazes at Baltimore Clayworks.

 Gallery hours: Monday, Thursday, Friday & Saturday 11-5; Sunday 11-4